oobabooga/text-generation-webui/README.md

 #### Option 2: Manual portable install with venv

-Very fast setup that should work on any Python 3.9+:
+Fast setup on any Python 3.9+:

 ```bash
 # Clone repository